What is Apoptosis?

 The winners – Sydney Brenner, H. Robert Horvitz, and John E. Sulston – were jointly awarded “for their discoveries concerning genetic regulation of organ development and programmed cell death.”

-In other words, apoptosis genes are critical.
+Apoptosis genes are critical.
 They are what makes normal life, development, and death possible, for every cell in every species Brenner, Horvitz and Sulston studied.
 Normal apoptosis genes monitor each cell for balance and health.
 They only turn “on” apoptosis – natural cell suicide – if it’s needed.
 Otherwise, they stay “off.”
 They are sort of like the automatic braking system (ABS) in your car.
 The ABS doesn’t kick in unless it is needed.
 Similarly, apoptosis genes only turn “on” when they’re needed.
 Otherwise, in a healthy cell, they simply monitor in the background.

 As Nobel Laureates Drs.
 Brenner, Horvitz, and Sulston made clear: the body uses apoptosis to maintain balance from womb to tomb.
 When apoptosis is out of balance, so is health.